-This is another vital feature to keep an eye for while shopping for a solid portable toilet within your budget.
-While RVs and boats have a special area spared for toilet, in open locations like countryside or a hiking spot, the unit needs to be set up each time you use it.
-On levelled grounds, the components should get assembled and disintegrated in a couple of minutes.
+Ease of use is another vital feature to consider while shopping for a reliable portable toilet within your budget.
+While RVs and boats have a select area for portable toilets, open locations require you to set up the toilet each time you use it.
+The mobile toilet components are assembled and disassembled in a couple of minutes.

 Toilet Construction and Capacity

-You will obviously require a bigger toilet if you’re a group and travelling for a long period.
-If it’s going to be used for a family get together or a bon fire with a small group of friends in the outskirts, a small portable toilet will suffice.
-Whatever the size is, having a strong construction is of paramount importance for any toilet.
-I don’t even want to imagine what a mess it can cause if the collapsible toilet fails to bear the body weight of a healthy adult!
-Therefore, take a careful note of the weight capacity of the model you’re planning to invest upon.
-Don’t buy a model that sits too low to the ground.
-Folks with knee problems, senior citizens will not have a comfortable experience unless the seat height is at par with a normal chair height.
+You will require a bigger toilet if you’re a group and traveling for an extended period.
+If it’s going to be used for a family get together or a bonfire with a small group of friends in the outskirts, a small portable toilet will suffice.
+Whatever the size is, having a durable construction is of paramount importance for any toilet.

 How Does a Portable Toilet Work?